StackVista/stackstate-docs/configure/health/send-health-data/repeat_snapshots.md

 ## Overview

-This page describes the exact JSON messages that can be sent for the health synchronization Repeat Snapshots consistency model.
+This page describes the exact JSON messages to send for the health synchronization Repeat Snapshots consistency model.

 ## JSON property: "health"

-Health can be sent to the StackState Receiver API using the `"health"` property of the [common JSON object](send-health-data.md#common-json-object).
+You can send health to the StackState Receiver API using the `"health"` property of the [common JSON object](send-health-data.md#common-json-object).

 {% tabs %}
 {% tab title="Example health `repeat_snapshots` JSON" %}